Jex-y/edjex.dev/hugo/content/posts/cisco-internship.md

 ## Background

 [Webex by cisco](https://www.webex.com/) is a team messaging / conference calling service.
-It has quite a few clients including the desktop 'thick client', mobile apps, [hardware endpoints](https://www.cisco.com/c/en_uk/products/collaboration-endpoints/index.html), and the web client which I worked on.
+It has a number of client applications including the desktop 'thick client', mobile apps, [hardware endpoints](https://www.cisco.com/c/en_uk/products/collaboration-endpoints/index.html), and the web client on which I worked.

 ## Technologies